-The Pembina Institute is a non-profit sustainable energy think-tank.
-The majority of our revenue is project-specific and comes from two main areas: research and public education grants and fee-for-service contracts.
-Our funding comes from a variety of sources.
+The majority of our revenue is project-specific and comes from two main areas: project grants and fee-for-service contracts.
 We do not receive direct core funding (i.e., to cover administration) from any source.

-We continue to maintain our independence in our advocacy efforts to promote sustainable energy solutions.
+Revenue received under contractual agreements for completing research and advisory services.
+We continue to maintain our independence in our advocacy efforts to promote clean energy.
 Our clients neither fund nor dictate our public positions and activities.

-A complete list of funders is available each year in our Annual Report.
+Detailed information, including a complete list of funders, is available each year in our annual financial reports.